apache/nuttx/Documentation/platforms/arm/stm32l1/boards/nucleo-l152re/index.rst

 ================
-ST Nucleo-L152RE
+ST Nucleo L152RE
 ================

-The Nucleo-L152RE is a member of the Nucleo-64 board family.
+The Nucleo L152RE is a member of the Nucleo-64 board family.